-It is common for homeowners to wonder whether a metal roof might attract lightning.
+It is common to wonder whether a metal roof might attract lightning.
 Metal conducts electricity but it does not "draw" it.
-There is no evidence that metal roofing puts a home at greater risk of a lightning strike.
-Typically, lightning will hit the highest object around and rarely is that the top of the house.
-Just the same, metal roofs can be grounded by a lightning protection specialist if desired.
+There is no evidence that metal roofing puts a structure at greater risk of a lightning strike.
+Typically, lightning will hit the highest object around.
+If desired, metal roofs can be grounded by a lightning protection specialist.